nachomonkey/RefreshAllNodes/README.md

 # License

-This software is under the MIT License.
-See the [LICENSE](https://github.com/nachomonkey/RefreshAllNodes/blob/master/LICENSE) file for the full license.
+RefreshAllNodes is free software, licensed under the MIT License as contained in the [LICENSE](LICENSE) file.